StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 There will be three more files in each folder in ./data, namely feats.ark,feats.scp and utt2spk.
 These files are required by kaldi system.

 1. feats.ark is feature's raw data
-2. feats.scp is the descroption of feats.ark
+2. feats.scp is the description of feats.ark
 3. utt2spk stores the utterance to speaker relationship for a Speaker Verification system.
 In this task it is useless, however it could used to store sentence to speaker/topic relationship as well, so we will keep this file in the system.